 Professor Alison Brettle

-Professor Health Information and Evidence Based Practice, Director Post Graduate Research
+Professor in Health Information and Evidence Based Practice; Director Centre for Social and Health Research

 - Health information

 - Chartered Institute of Library and Information Professionals